topkecleon/telegram-bot-bash/doc/6_reference.md

 ```

 ##### jssh_writeDB
 Write content of an ARRAY into jsshDB file.
-ARRAY name must be declared with "declare -A ARRAY" before calling writeDB.
+ARRAY name must be declared with `declare -A ARRAY` before calling writeDB.
 "DB" file MUST exist or nothing is written.

 Note: Existing content is overwritten.